- Remix Firebase

-Setting up Firebase
+Setting up your Firebase Project

-It's time to set up Firebase.
 You should be all set if you have already installed NodeJS on your machine.
 If not, please install NodeJS before continuing.

 If any of the following commands do not work, please install the Firebase tools package globally: